-The public sector is responsible for ensuring its missions are achieved through the assigned organisation.
+The public sector ensures its missions are achieved through the assigned organisation.
 Public sector employees in Malaysia have different motivations from private sector employees.
 The motivations of public sector employees are based on the assigned objectives set out by the ruling government (Frank & Lewis, 2004).
 Private sector employees focus on gaining profit and reducing costs (Goulet & Frank, 2015).
 There are notions that internal control systems would not serve any function when the leaders are corrupt and do not intend to follow such systems (Jensen, 1993).
-The control systems are said to function only to fail without proper leaders and employees following such systems.
+The control systems function only to fail without proper leaders and employees following such systems.

 The internal control system is the core component of an organisation (Hansen, 1997).
-The system provides assurance to the stakeholders that their agent is following the guidance of the control system to achieve the objectives (Agbejule & Jokipii, 2009).
+The system assures the stakeholders that their agent is following the guidance of the control system to achieve the objectives (Agbejule & Jokipii, 2009).
 The crisis involved multinational organisations such as Enron and WorldCom raising concerns about control systems' effectiveness (Morehead, 2007).
 These scandals, such as in Enron, are due to the leaders taking action against fraudulent behaviours in taking care of their benefit (Junior & Sorking, 2001)

-These fraud and corruption scandals had shown the assumption that having weak leaders and weak control systems would negatively impact the organization (ACFE, 2014).
-Internal control systems are a measure to control organisations, but it also enables strategic roles and functions for the organisation (Rubino, Vitolla, & Garzoni, 2017).
-The effectiveness of internal control systems is also helpful for controlling and preventing acts of fraud and corruption (Mizan et al., 2016).
-Effective internal control systems can also improve audit effectiveness in an organisation (Badara & Saidin, 2013).
+These fraud and corruption scandals have shown the assumption that having weak leaders and weak control systems would negatively impact the organization (ACFE, 2014).
+Internal control systems are a measure to control organisations, but they also enable strategic roles and functions (Rubino, Vitolla, & Garzoni, 2017).
+The effectiveness of internal control systems is also helpful for controlling and preventing fraud and corruption (Mizan et al., 2016).
+Internal control systems can also improve an organisation's audit effectiveness (Badara & Saidin, 2013).

 The leader's ethical values determine the direction of their organisation (Staicu et al., 2013).
 Studies on ethical leadership show that leaders can exert moral values on other members of the employee by being a symbol of morality (Mayer et al., 2012).
 The study of ethical leadership amongst leaders in Singapore shows that it is positively associated with transformational culture and employee outcomes (Toor & Ofori, 2009).
-The acts of corruption can be curbed by having strong leaders and consistency in a controlled environment (McCormack, 1996).
+Corruption can be curbed by having strong leaders and consistency in a controlled environment (McCormack, 1996).
 Countries such as Bangladesh were also embroiled in severe levels of corruption due to weak political leadership (Zafarullah & Siddiquee, 2001).
 Leaders have roles in an organisation, whether to improve or destroy.
-The paper investigates the effect of ethical leaders on control systems.
+This study investigates the effect of ethical leaders on control systems.